 - Mulching: A thick layer of organic materials is spread across hills to protect the soil underneath and encourage the growth of new seeds.

-The biggest benefit of this approach is it reduces the need to revitalize these areas after projects have ceased, as they will already have a healthy layer of grass or vegetation over the top.
+The biggest benefit of this approach is that it reduces the need to revitalize these areas after projects have ceased, as they will already have a healthy layer of grass or vegetation over the top.

 2. Erosion Control Blankets